HarishBadiger/E-Commerce-Customer-Retention-Revenue-Analysis/README.md

-•	Performed SQL analysis on transactional data to evaluate revenue, customer distribution and found out some of the below conclusions.
+Performed SQL analysis on transactional data to evaluate revenue, customer distribution for E-commerce Dataset and found out some of the below conclusions.
 1) Revenue peaked in November
 2) Most customers are low-value, hence opportunity for upselling